exercism/elixir/exercises/concept/pacman-rules/.docs/instructions.md

 ## 2. Define if Pac-Man scores

-Define the `Rules.score?/2` function that takes two arguments (_if Pac-Man is touching a power pellet_ and _if Pac-Man is touching a dot_) and returns a boolean value if Pac-Man scored.
+Define the `Rules.score?/2` function that takes two arguments (_if Pac-Man is touching a power pellet_ or _if Pac-Man is touching a dot_) and returns a boolean value if Pac-Man scored.
 The function should return true if Pac-Man is touching a power pellet or a dot.

 ```elixir
 Rules.score?(true, true)